oSharpey/cyber-obsidian/Year 1/NCCD/lab-03/lab-03-notes.md

 # Switches
 - Like a hub but with memory
 - Also called a bridge
-- Switches start off effectively as a hub, but as network traffic goes through it the switch learns (caches MAC addresses )
+- Switches start off effectively as a hub, but as network traffic goes through it the switch learns (caches MAC addresses)

+## 2 switches connected together